BAS AC Curriculum, Emphasis Areas & Courses

 Applied Computing

-Offered on main campus and online, the College of Information Science's Bachelor of Applied Science in Applied Computing (BAS AC) prepares you with the skills, insight and experience to launch an exciting career where creativity meets digital communication.
+Offered on main campus and online, the College of Information Science's Bachelor of Applied Science in Applied Computing (BAS AC) equips you with the technical expertise, problem-solving skills and hands-on experience to design, secure and innovate in today’s computing-driven world.

 120